-The following is a summary of the material terms of the Receivables Facility entered into among WESCO Distribution, WESCO Canada, WESCO Receivables Corp., a special purpose subsidiary of WESCO Distribution (the "SPC"), Chase as liquidity bank (the "Liquidity Bank") and funding agent for a multi-seller asset-backed commercial paper issuer (the "CP Issuer").
-The following summary is qualified in its entirety by reference to the Receivables Sale Agreements and the Pooling Agreement (each as defined below).
+The following is a summary of the material terms of the receivables facility entered into among WESCO Distribution, WESCO Canada, WESCO Receivables Corp., a special purpose wholly-owned subsidiary of WESCO Distribution, Chase as liquidity bank and funding agent for a multi-seller asset-backed commercial paper issuer.
+The following summary is qualified in its entirety by reference to the receivables sale agreements and the pooling agreement.

 THE RECEIVABLES FACILITY.
-The Company has established the SPC as a wholly-owned, special purpose, bankruptcy-remote subsidiary.
-The SPC purchases the receivables (the "Receivables") generated by the Company, WESCO Canada and certain other subsidiaries (the "Receivables Sellers") pursuant to two receivables sale agreements (collectively, the "Receivables Sale Agreements").
-The Receivables Sale Agreements contain customary terms for similar transactions, including representations and warranties of the Receivables Sellers as to the Receivables and certain corporate matters, affirmative and negative covenants and purchase termination events, and will be limited recourse to the Receivables Sellers for breach of representations, warranties and covenants.
-The SPC has entered into a pooling agreement, as supplemented (the "Pooling Agreement") with Chase as trustee (the "Trustee") pursuant to which the SPC transfers to a trust (the "Trust") all the Receivables, and the CP Issuer, or in certain circumstances, the Liquidity Bank (together with the CP Issuer, the "Receivables Purchasers") provides financing to the SPC (which in turn uses such financing to pay a portion of the purchase price of the Receivables purchased from the Receivables Sellers) through the purchase of an undivided percentage ownership interest in the Trust ("Transferred Interests").
-If the CP Issuer no longer wishes to, or is unable to, provide financing, which may occur at any time, the Liquidity Bank is committed to thereafter be the Purchaser.
-The Receivables Facility is supported by a commitment of the Liquidity Bank, subject to the terms and conditions of the Pooling Agreement, to purchase Transferred Interests for a period of approximately six years (the "Revolving Period") on a revolving basis in an amount not to exceed \$300 million at any time.
-The availability of the Receivables Facility is subject to the Trust holding Receivables meeting certain eligibility requirements equal to the amount of the outstanding Transferred Interests and required reserves.
-Approximately \$250 million was initially funded under the Receivables Facility.
-See Note 4 to Consolidated Financial Statements for further information concerning funding under the Receivables Facility.
+WESCO Receivables purchases the receivables generated by WESCO, WESCO Canada and certain other subsidiaries pursuant to two receivables sale agreements.
+The receivables sale agreements contain customary terms for similar transactions.

-The Trust, on behalf of the Receivables Purchasers, has a first priority perfected ownership or security interest in the Receivables, the rights of the SPC under the Receivables Sale Agreements and cash collections and other proceeds received in respect of the Receivables.
+WESCO Receivables has entered into a pooling agreement with Chase as trustee pursuant to which WESCO Receivables transfers all the receivables to a trust, and the commercial paper issuer, or in certain circumstances, the liquidity bank provides through the purchase of an undivided percentage ownership interest in the Trust.
+If the commercial paper issuer no longer wishes to, or is unable to, provide financing, which may occur at any time, the liquidity bank is committed to thereafter be the receivables purchaser.
+The receivables facility is supported by a commitment of the liquidity bank, subject to the terms and conditions of the pooling agreement, to purchase transferred interests for a period of approximately six years on a revolving basis in an amount not to exceed \$300 million at any time.
+See Note 4 to Consolidated Financial Statements for further information concerning funding under the receivables facility.

-Pursuant to a servicing agreement entered into by the Receivables Sellers, the SPC and the Trust, the Receivables Sellers have agreed to service the Receivables for the Trust; provided, that, upon the occurrence of certain events, the servicing agreement may be terminated by the Trustee.
+The trust, on behalf of the receivables purchasers, has a first priority perfected ownership or security interest in the receivables, the rights of WESCO Receivables under the receivables sale agreements and cash collections and other proceeds received in respect of the receivables.
+Pursuant to a servicing agreement entered into by the receivables sellers, WESCO Receivables and the trust, the receivables sellers have agreed to service the receivables for the trust; provided, that, upon the occurrence of certain events, the servicing agreement may be terminated by the trustee.

 COSTS.
-The effective financing rate under the Receivables Facility will be the weighted average of the interest rates on all outstanding commercial paper issued by the CP Issuer to fund its purchase of the Transferred Interests, except if the Liquidity Bank is the Purchaser, the effective financing rate will be either (i) adjusted LIBOR plus a margin of up to 2.25% per annum or (ii) ABR plus a margin of up to 1.25% per annum, at the option of the SPC, plus in each case the fees described below.
+The effective financing rate under the receivables facility will be the weighted average of the interest rates on all outstanding commercial paper issued by the commercial paper issuer to fund its purchase of the transferred interests, except if the liquidity bank is the receivables purchaser, the effective financing rate will be either adjusted LIBOR plus a margin of up to 2.25% per annum or ABR plus a margin of up to 1.25% per annum, at the option of WESCO Receivables, plus in each case the fees described below.

 FEES.
-The SPC has agreed to pay certain fees with respect to the Receivables Facility, including a commitment fee to the Liquidity Bank, calculated on the excess of the average aggregate purchase commitment for any monthly period over the average aggregate Transferred Interests funded by the Liquidity Banks for such period, a program fee and agent, arrangement and other similar fees.
+WESCO Receivables has agreed to pay certain fees with respect to the receivables facility, including a commitment fee to the liquidity bank, a program fee and agent, arrangement and other similar fees.

 FACILITY REDUCTIONS.
-After the end of the Revolving Period, all collections in respect of Receivables purchased by the SPC from the Receivables Sellers will be used to reduce the Transferred Interests of the Receivables Purchasers in the Receivables.
-Additionally, at any time, the SPC at its option may reduce the purchase commitment upon notice to the Receivables Purchasers or terminate the purchases of Transferred Interests by the Receivables Purchasers.
+After the end of the revolving period, all collections in respect of receivables purchased by WESCO Receivables from the receivables sellers will be used to reduce the transferred interests of the receivables purchasers in the receivables.
+Additionally, at any time, WESCO Receivables at its option may reduce the purchase commitment upon notice to the receivables purchasers or terminate the purchases of transferred interests by the receivables purchasers.